 How to get the most out of content commerce

 Content marketing and storytelling are becoming increasingly important in e-commerce.
-However, the CMS capabilities of a shop system don’t always allow you to offer a true customer experience.
+However, the CMS capabilities of a shop system don’t always allow you to offer a true digital customer experience.
 And what’s more, implementation with the shop's own CMS functionalities often proves to be complex and inflexible.
 Considering this, it makes perfect sense to integrate the e-commerce capabilities of a shop system with the content capabilities of an effective enterprise CMS for a convergent shop solution.
 Sebastian Haftmann and Benjamin Fiebig from the Berlin-based IT company Neofonie describe the necessary steps by taking the example of an integration of Magnolia CMS and SAP Hybris.

 Vertically integrating Magnolia CMS and SAP Hybris in 3 steps